quielLovesLasagna/HTML-Guide/README.md

 **What is HTML?**
 HTML (HyperText Markup Language) is the most basic building block of the Web.
 It defines the meaning and structure of web content.
 [Source](https://developer.mozilla.org/en-US/docs/Web/HTML)

+All explanations are inside each designated file/code.
+Check the tables below for reference.
 ___

 [````HTML Basics````](https://github.com/quielLovesLasagna/HTML-Guide/tree/main/HTML%20Basics)